kallewesterling/defoe/docs/setup-VM.md

      os_type: linux

 ```

 - **NOTE**: use *linux* or *macos* for indicating the type of Operating System (os_type) inside the queries/georesolve_sg.yml configuration file.

 Since we are georesolving two collections, Encyclopedia Britannica (EB) and the Scottish Gazetters (SG), we have two georesolve YML files (georesolve_sg.yml, and georesolve_eb.yml).
 Both files have different configurations.
 For EB we use *geonames* gazzeter, and for SG we use *os* gazetter plus the bounding box.

 Furthermore, any future changes about *how to call to the georesolve tool* have to be made in [georesolve_cmd function - Line 380](https://github.com/defoe-code/defoe/blob/master/defoe/query_utils.py).

-### Using the SG sample dataset (one gazetteer):
+### Using the SG sample dataset (one gazetteer)

 We are going to use the *sg_sample.txt* file created before.
 Remember that [sg_sample.txt](../others/sg_sample.txt) needs to be placed in your *defoe_path*.

 ```
 zip -r defoe.zip defoe
 spark-submit --py-files defoe.zip defoe/run_query.py sg_sample.txt nls defoe.nls.queries.georesolution_pages queries/georesolve_sg.yml -r georesolve_sample_results -n 34
 ```

-### Using the SG full dataset:
+### Using the SG full dataset

 - Take a copy of [sg_total.txt](https://github.com/defoe-code/defoe/blob/master/others/sg_total.txt) and modify it accorderly adding the full path to *nls-data-gazetteersOfScotland* directory.
 - Place your *sg_total.txt* inside your *defoe_path*
 - More information about how to specify data to a query can be found at [here](https://github.com/defoe-code/defoe/blob/master/docs/specify-data-to-query.md)

 ```
 zip -r defoe.zip defoe
 spark-submit --py-files defoe.zip defoe/run_query.py sg_total.txt nls defoe.nls.queries.georesolution_pages queries/georesolve_sg.yml -r georesolve_total_results -n 34
 ```

 # QUICK TESTS: Using just one gazetteer's page

-###  Creating a directory with a gazetteer with just one page.
+### Creating a directory with a gazetteer with just one page

 ```
 cd datasets